Thinking Ahead: Advanced Biotech Solutions

 The Anoxomat III anaerobic jar system is an efficient method of bacterial cultivation, creating repeatable environmental conditions for the biotechnology microbiology laboratory.
 Using the evacuation and replacement method of McIntosh & Fildes, the Anoxomat can create anaerobic, microaerophilic, or custom environments, such as capnophilic.
 Anoxomat’s easy operation and its built-in quality assurance program guarantees reliable results.

-Our ergonomic anaerobic jars provide flexibility and ease-of-use for laboratory technicians while maximising incubator and laboratory space.
+Our ergonomic anaerobic jars provide flexibility and ease-of-use for laboratory technicians while maximizing incubator and laboratory space.
 All Anoxomat jars are built to meet the highest microbiological and mechanical standards and minimize the risk of oxygen leaks.

 The new single use Palladox disposable sachet is designed specifically to work with the Anoxomat System, improving workflow efficiency and simplifying anaerobic culturing.
 The easy-to-use, single-use catalyst will simplify your anaerobic sample testing by minimizing catalyst handling time.
 The Palladox sachet reduces the oxygen in the jar in minutes and maintains an anaerobic environment for the duration of incubation.